beclab/ks-apiserver-proxy/README.md

 # ks-apiserver-proxy
-> Forwarding regarding the ks-apiserver service and the integration of certain business logics
+> Forwarding in relation to the ks-apiserver service and the integration of specific business logics.
+It provides services to Control Hub and Dashboard.